fplab/ui-for-pl/src/programming-assistants.rst

 3. Holes as sequences - The tool is able to recognize if multiple method invocations are missing in a given hole and fills in the missing.
 4. New fused completions - The tool is able to make completions on sequences and methods it has not been trained on before.

 The evaluation of the tools proved it to be very fast and effective.
 Out of the 84 examples tested on, the desired completion appeared in the top 3 results in 90% of the cases.
-More details on the implementation of the model and the evaluation metrics used can be found `here <http://www.cs.technion.ac.il/~yahave/papers/pldi14-statistical.pdf>`_.
+More details on the implementation of the model and the evaluation metrics used can be found in the paper :cite:`raychev2014code`.

 Pythia, an AI-assisted code completion system, is another Microsoft research project that has since been deployed to Visual Studio IntelliCode :cite:`svyatkovskiy2019pythia`.
 Pythia not only suggests method completions but also search for relevant APIs for suggestion.
 Pythia also uses abstract syntax trees as input to train large-scale deep learning models and attempts to predict completions within 100 ms. To compare the perform of the Pythia model, the researchers also generated models using the frequency approach and Markov-Chain approach.